-For green card applicants based in the United States and people in Deferred Action for Childhood Arrivals (DACA) status, Advance Parole is a welcome provision.
-With the travel document, you can leave the United States while in DACA status or while U.S. Citizenship and Immigration Services (USCIS) processes your green card application.
+For green card applicants based in the United States and people with Deferred Action for Childhood Arrivals (DACA) status, Advance Parole is a welcome provision.
+With this travel document, you can leave the United States while in DACA status or while U.S. Citizenship and Immigration Services (USCIS) processes your green card application.
 Advance Parole provides a chance to visit ailing family, study abroad, attend forums and conferences abroad, and catch up with friends.
-But sometimes the U.S. government does not allow people with valid Advance Parole documents to re-enter the United States.
+But sometimes the U.S. government does not allow people with valid Advance Parole documents to reenter the United States.
 This article explains some reasons why the U.S. government would refuse to let you back into the country even with Advance Parole and some things you can do if you find yourself in this situation as an adjustment of status applicant or a DACA recipient.

-There are multiple reasons U.S. Citizenship and Immigration Services (USCIS) could deny your entry into the United States with Advance Parole.
-The Advance Parole application, known as Form I-131, or the "Application for Travel Document," does not guarantee you re-entry.
-After you pay the filing fee and USCIS approves your application, your document will act as a re-entry permit that gives you a pass to travel to a U.S. port of entry.
+U.S. Citizenship and Immigration Services (USCIS) can deny your entry into the United States with Advance Parole for multiple reasons.
+The Advance Parole application, known as Form I-131, Application for Travel Document, does not guarantee your reentry.
+After you pay the filing fee and USCIS approves your application, your document will act as a reentry permit that gives you a pass to travel to a U.S. port of entry.
 You’ll need to get the physical document before you take your trip abroad.
 Be sure to check the processing times at your local USCIS office to make sure you can get approval before your travel date.

 On your return, officers from U.S. Customs and Border Protection (CBP), a branch of the U.S. Department of Homeland Security (DHS), will decide if you can enter the country at the port of entry.
 Border patrol officers or CBP officers exercise discretion over whether you can return to the United States.
 Even if you have all the correct documentation, officers could still turn you away.

 If your Advance Parole ended because U.S. Citizenship and Immigration Services (USCIS) denied your adjustment of status application, you could apply for a new visa.
-You could get tourist visa if you’re just visiting or you could even re-apply for the green card.
+You could get a tourist visa if you’re just visiting or you could even re-apply for a green card.
 You can re-apply for the green card as long as the reason USCIS denied your application is not because you don’t qualify for a green card.

-As a DACA recipient with Advance Parole, you will likely have to wait out your re-entry bar if border patrol officials don’t allow you to enter the United States.
-You’ll be able to apply for a tourist visa to enter the country after you’ve waited out your re-entry bar.
+As a DACA recipient with Advance Parole, you will likely have to wait out your reentry bar if border patrol officials don’t allow you to enter the United States.
+You’ll be able to apply for a tourist visa to enter the country after you’ve waited out your reentry bar.